danushtejyadav/danushtejyadav/README.md

 ### 👨‍💻 About Me

-I'm a passionate and results-driven AIML engineering student from BNM Institute of Technology, specializing in building scalable, full-stack applications.
-I have hands-on experience in cloud technologies, RESTful API development, and leveraging Generative AI to solve complex problems.

-- 🔭 I’m currently an **IT Intern at Version 1**, where I'm designing and developing a medical document translation service using **AWS Bedrock and Django**.
-- 🌱 I’m currently learning more about **OCI Cloud architecture**.
+Just an engineer trying to get computers to see, talk, and think... hopefully before they get closer to IRobot or Terminator.
+And yeah, AI is crazy and and I am going with it 👍.

+- 🔭 Adding some value as an Intern @Version1 as of now as.
+- 🔐 Worked with the security team @DeltaExchange, so yeah, we can talk about soem security stuff ☕.
+- 🌱 Focusing on enterprise-grade technologies and cloud-native development.
-- 💬 Ask me about **Python, Java, SpringBoot, ReactJS, and AWS**.
+- 💬 Ask me about: Java, Python, SpringBoot, or why my GenAI projects sometimes sound like a philosophy major.
-- 📫 How to reach me: **danushtejyadav@gmail.com** or on [LinkedIn](https://linkedin.com/in/danush-tej-yadav-s/).
+- 📫 How to reach me: [LinkedIn](https://linkedin.com/in/danush-tej-yadav-s/) or [mail](danushtejyadav@gmail.com)
 ---

 ### 🛠️ My Tech Stack